ddnexus/pagy/docs/extras/items.md

 ---
 # Items Extra

-Allow the client to request a custom number of items per page with a ready to use UI selector.
+Allow the client to request a custom number of items per page with a ready to use selector UI.
 It is useful with APIs or higly user-customizable apps.

 ## Synopsys